Skip to main content

 Certain types of HPV may cause warts on or around the female and male genital organs and in the anal area.
 These are called low-risk types of HPV because they are seldom linked to cancer.

-Infection with HPV is common, and in most people the body can clear the infection by itself.
+HPV infection is common, but in most people, the body can clear the infection by itself.
 Sometimes, however, the infection does not go away and becomes chronic.
-Chronic infection, especially when it is caused by certain high-risk HPV types, can eventually cause certain cancers, such as cervical cancer.
+Chronic infection, especially by certain high-risk HPV types, can eventually cause certain cancers, such as cervical cancer.

-Although there is currently no cure for HPV infection, there are ways to treat the warts and abnormal cell growth that HPV causes.
+There is no cure for HPV infection, but there are ways to treat the warts and abnormal cell growth that HPV causes.
 Also, HPV vaccines are available to help prevent infection by certain types of HPV and some of the cancers linked to those types.

 For more information on this topic, see HPV.